Revelation Chapters 4, 5, and 6

 In Daniel 7, we read, “I beheld till thrones [plural] were cast down [‘thrones were placed (for the assessors with the Judge)’ Amplified], and the Ancient of days did sit, Whose garment was white as snow, and the hair of His head like the pure wool: His throne was like the fiery flame, and his wheels as burning fire” (Daniel 7:9).

 We will notice similarities between Revelation 4 and 5 and Daniel 7.
 While Daniel 7:9 tells us that there were “thrones” put in place, we are not told how many.
-If we take into consideration Revelation 4 and 5, we might conclude there are twenty-five, which includes the one the Ancient of Days (God) sits on.
+If we take into consideration Revelation 4 and 5 where there are twenty-four seats (thrones?), we might conclude there are twenty-five seats or thrones, which includes the one the Ancient of days (Elohim) sits on.

-These twenty-four elders have been “redeemed” or ransomed unto God by the blood of the Lamb.
-We have no evidence that any other worlds have ever fallen into sin therefore the inhabitants of other worlds do not need to be redeemed.
-These elders are from earth and are now in heaven and someday they “shall reign on the earth.”
-Appendix B addresses the state of the dead and what happens to mankind when they die.
+These twenty-four elders have been “redeemed” or ransomed unto Elohim by the blood of the Lamb.
+We have no evidence that any other worlds have ever fallen into sin, therefore the inhabitants of the other worlds in the Universe do not need to be redeemed.
+These elders are from the earth and are now in heaven and someday they “shall reign on the earth.”
+Appendix B addresses the state of the dead and what happens to people when they die.
 We know from the Scriptures that three men never saw the corruption of death.

-3. Moses (“Yet Michael the archangel, when contending with the devil He disputed about the body of Moses, durst not bring against him a railing accusation, but said, the LORD rebuke thee” [Jude 9].)
+- 3. Moses (“Yet Michael the archangel, when contending with the devil He disputed about the body of Moses, durst not bring against him a railing accusation, but said, Yahuwah rebuke thee” [Jude 9].)

-We are not told how many were resurrected at that time, but we can assume that there were at least twenty-four, unless Enoch, Elijah and Moses are a part of the twenty-four.
+We are not told how many were resurrected at that time, but we can assume that there were at least twenty-four, unless Enoch, Elijah and Moses are a part of the twenty-four elders.

 “And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands” (Revelation 5:11, emphasis added).